Do Comprehensive Claims Raise Your Rates?

 - Estimates – Get an estimate of the damage from a local body shop.

-- Consider Your Deductible – Is the amount to fix it below your deductible payout anyway?
+- Consider Your Deductible – Is the amount to fix the damage below your deductible payout anyway?
 If so, you would have to pay the deductible initially, so you might as well pay out of pocket and avoid filing the claim.
+In the future, you can set a different comprehensive deductible amount so that it would be worth it to file a claim.

 2. Do Not Pay for More Coverage than Necessary